Graphical models for infinite measures with applications to extremes: Relation to conditional independence in extremes

 Extremal graphical models have been applied to assess flood risk \citep{roettger2021, ase2021}, financial risks \citep{engelke2022a} and large delays in flight networks \citep{hen2022}.
 The parametric family of H\"usler--Reiss distributions \citep{Husler1989} can be seen as the analogue of the multivariate Gaussian distribution in extremes, and it is so far the only one used in these kind of statistical applications.
 One advantage of our new theory here in the context of extremal graphical models is that we lay the foundation to construct much more general models than in \citet{eng2018}, overcoming key limitations that were pointed out in its discussion part.
 In particular, we do not require Lebesgue densities and the exponent measure $\Lambda$ can have mass on lower-dimensional sub-faces of $\cE_+$.
 Importantly, the graph can therefore have unconnected components, which corresponds to asymptotically independent groups of variables.
 The following example provides a generalization of the widely used H\"usler--Reiss distributions that makes use of all of the above features.

-\begin{example} Let $V = \{1,\dots, V\}$ and suppose that $\cG = (V,E)$ is a forest, that is, a graph where each connected component is a tree.
+\begin{example} Let $V = \{1,\dots, d\}$ and suppose that $\cG = (V,E)$ is a forest, that is, a graph where each connected component is a tree.
+The (maximal) cliques of such a graph are its edges together with its isolated points, cf.~also Figure~\ref{fig:forest}, i.e.~$\cC=E \cup \mathcal I$, where $\mathcal I$ consists of isolated singletons $\{i\}$.
+The separator multiset $\cS$ is also comprised of two kinds of sets; on the one hand empty sets separating connected components and on the other hand singletons $\{i\}$ that are separating edges.
+The multiplicity of each singleton $\{i\}$ in the multiset $\cS$ is $d_i-1$ if $d_i$ denotes the degree of $i$ in the forest.
+Similarly, the empty set appears once less than the number of trees.

 We work with the same setup as in the example in Section~\ref{subsec:CI3constr} and assume a dominating product measure of the form~\eqref{product_measure}.
-As building blocks for any $(i,j) \in E$ we use the bivariate H\"usler--Reiss densities~\citep[e.g.,][]{Engelke2015} given by
+As building blocks for any edge $\{i,j\} \in E$ we use the bivariate H\"usler--Reiss densities~\citep[e.g.,][]{Engelke2015} given by

 where $\Gamma_{ij} \in (0,\infty)$ are the corresponding dependence parameters on the edges as in Example~\ref{ex:HR}; note that these densities are $-3$-homogeneous and have univariate marginal densities $m(y) = y^{-2}$.
-As in Section~\ref{subsec:CI3constr}, we let $\lambda_{ij}$ be the corresponding densities on $\cE_+^{ij}$ with masses on the axes as in~\eqref{ext_density} with mixture parameters $p_{ij}$, $(i,j) \in E$.
-The exponent measure density of a H\"usler--Reiss forest is defined as
+As in Section~\ref{subsec:CI3constr}, we let $\lambda_{ij}$ be the corresponding densities on $\cE_+^{ij}$ with masses on the axes as in~\eqref{ext_density} with mixture parameters $p_{ij}\in (0,1]$, $\{i,j\} \in E$.
+Recall that the marginal densities of $\lambda_{ij}$ are by construction $m(y_i)$ and $m(y_j)$, respectively.